 Skyglass’s design concept is rooted in an idea that the tower operates at two scales and with two expressions.
-It responds to the streetscape at a human scale while connecting with a larger, more distant contexts, including Elliot Bay, the Cascade and Olympic Mountains, and South Lake Union.
+It responds to the streetscape on a human scale, while connecting with a larger, more distant context, including Elliot Bay, the Cascade and Olympic Mountains, and South Lake Union.

 222 Dexter Ave N. Seattle, WA